Check out these healthy muffins for kids that are tasty and made with nutritious ingredients so you can feel good about serving them for breakfast.

-- In a large mixing bowl, combine vanilla protein, baking powder, almond flour.
-Add eggs, honey, pumpkin, and water, and mix until fully combined.
+- In a large mixing bowl, combine vanilla protein, baking powder, and almond flour.
+Add the eggs, honey, pumpkin, and almond milk, and mix until fully combined.
 Fold in the chocolate chips.

-- Divide the batter amongst the greased muffin tin and bake for 22-25 minutes.
-Check for doneness around minute 22, by inserting a toothpick in the middle.
-Remove from oven when toothpick comes out clean.
+- Divide the batter among the muffin cups, filling them ¾th of the way, and bake for 22-25 minutes or until a toothpick inserted in the center of a muffin comes out clean.